bozhenhhu/A-Review-of-pLMs-and-Methods-for-Protein-Structure-Prediction/README.md

-# awesome protein structure prediction (PSP) methods
+# Awesome protein structure prediction (PSP) methods
 We recently released a review about PSP models, named [Protein Language Models and Structure Prediction: Connection and Progression](https://arxiv.org/abs/2211.16742), which aims to build the connections between pLMs and PSP, and recover the PSP methods: past, present, and future.
 However, the field changes fastly and there are so many new papers that needed to be recorded and categorized.
 Inspired by the previous work ([Machine-learning-for-proteins](https://github.com/yangkky/Machine-learning-for-proteins)), we build this repository to list related papers about pLMs and PSP methods.

 ## Notes